ashikuzzaman-ar/accommodationprovider-web-app/README.md

 6.Abnormal user activity(posting adds constantly) has to be stopped 7.check duplication in case of add submission
 8.admin will be able to remove user if needed
+9.header in every page must highlight the current page